Aermoss/Ledstrip_Animations/README.md

 # Ledstrip_Animations

-Led Strip Animations For Arduino With C++
+Led Strip Animations For Arduino Made With C++

 ---